Kasperit/Dcordtroller/README.md

-﻿Use `npm install` before running for the first time.
+﻿Use these commands before running for the first.

+`npm install`
+`npm install axios`
+`npm install antd --save`

 `npm start` to run.

-for soundboard, go to soundboard folder and `npm install` `npm install opusscript` `npm install ytdl-core` and `node music.js`
+For Soundboard, go to soundboard folder and use these commands:

+`npm install`
+`npm install opusscript`
+`npm install ytdl-core`
+`node music.js`